YoussefAithaddou/Uber_fares/README.md

 # Uber_fares

-Uber is a common commuting tool, I used Linear regression to estimate Uber ride costs fares based on trip distances, number of passengers and time and date of the ride.
+Uber is a common commuting tool, I used Linear regression to estimate Uber ride costs fares based on trip distances, number of passengers, time and date of the ride.

 * Cleaned data from corrupted and void entries using Pandas.
 * Calculated ride distances using the Haversine formula.